morganpurdy/100-day-challenge/README.md

 ## Day 67
 I am back!
 I had another visitor in town over the last couple of days so I have really been thrown off my coding game.
 But I got back to doing some lessons today and it feels really good.
 I feel ready to go again!
 I started with some refreshers today basically, I read over a bunch of the notes I have taken on Javascript and I worked through some more lessons on Codecademy on Javascript scope.
 I finished those up after learning about global vs. block scope.
 The next module in the Javascript component is arrays.
 I learned a little about arrays already doing freecodecamp but learning it again in a slightly different way can't hurt!

+## Days 68-70
+Lately I have gotten away from logging my coding but I have been keeping up with it!
+I have been going through more of the Codecademy lessons on Javascript.
+The other day I worked on arrays and loops.
+I think this fundamental explanation helped me in a different way than freecodecamp so that was nice reinforcement.
+Next up is iterator methods, starting with .forEach().
+Looking forward to continuing to plug away!